AshwinShanbhag/Arduino-project/README.md

 # Arduino-project
-The arduino based RFIDdoor lock system is secure and responsive as compared to other systems.
-Withthe use of arduino, it becomes much easy to design.
-Program a code and uploadit to arduino just like a plug and play device.
-It is simple and cost efficientproject and can be used as a basic access control mechanism.
-Their main advantageis contactless communication and RFID tags can work in any environmentalconditions.
+The arduino based RFID door lock system is secure and responsive as compared to other systems.
+With the use of arduino, it becomes much easy to design.
+Program a code and upload it to arduino just like a plug and play device.
+It is simple and cost efficient project and can be used as a basic access control mechanism.
+Their main advantage is contactless communication and RFID tags can work in any environmental conditions.
 This is the reason RFID systems are more efficient

 # Flow chart of RFID Door Lock system